Episode 14

 Geraldine Fitzpatrick

-Geraldine Fitzpatrick (Geri Fitz), is an awarded Emeritus Professor TU Wien, with degrees in Informatics and in Positive Psychology and Coaching Psychology, after a prior career as a nurse/midwife.
+Geraldine Fitzpatrick (Geri Fitz), is an awarded Professor i.R. at TU Wien, with degrees in Informatics, and in Positive Psychology and Coaching Psychology, after a prior career as a nurse/midwife.
 She has International experience working in academic, research, industry and clinical settings.
-She is a sought-after facilitator/speaker/coach who cares about creating environments in which people can thrive, enabling individual growth, and creating collegial collaborative cultures.
-Apart from her usual academic work, she is an international keynote speaker, and a facilitator/trainer of seminars, workshops and courses for academics and professionals at all levels, from senior academic leaders, to mid and early career researchers, to PhD students.
-She is also a mentor/coach for academics and has been/is on various Faculty evaluation panels and various International Advisory Boards.
+She is a sought-after facilitator, speaker, trainer and coach who cares about creating environments in which people can thrive, enabling individual growth, and creating collegial collaborative cultures.
+She works with academics and professionals at all levels, from senior academic leaders, to mid and early career researchers, to PhD students.
+She is also a mentor for academics and has been/is on various Faculty evaluation panels and various International Advisory Boards.
 An example of a course is the Academic Leadership Development Course for Informatics Europe, run in conjunction with Austen Rainer, Queens Uni Belfast.
 She also offers bespoke courses.